What is Crowdsourcing?

 • Reinvent Financial Models

 What can be crowdsourced?
 The short answer is, a collaborative or crowd-centric approach can be applied to everything.
-But here are just a few areas where it has had significant impact and huge potential:
+But here are just a few crowdsourcing examples where it has had significant impact and huge potential:

 CROWDSOURCING & THE FUTURE DYNAMICS OF BUSINESS

 So how can this phenomenon work for organizations?
-Crowdsourcing as a work model, financial model, and business model are here to stay.
+The benefits of crowdsourcing as a work model, financial model, and business model are here to stay.
 Leveraging collaborative practices and tools leads to disruptive business implications and transformative innovations.
 If existing enterprise are not prepared to adapt and embrace this new opportunity, they will be disrupted.
 Knowledge and understanding of collaborative business practices will be a required skill for C-level suite executives and entrepreneurs.